owaisg65/OnTheMap/README.md

 using udacity API to

-sign in
+sign in,
-logout
+logout,
-get student location
+get student location,
-add new location
+add new location.